 Experiment set-up

-Dynamic motion-sensing properties of the IEAP Type I was investigated using test rig B, as it provides sinusoidal bending profile in time and a wider frequency range.
+Dynamic motion-sensing properties of the IEAP Type I were investigated using the Test rig B, as it provides sinusoidal bending profile in time and a wider frequency range.
 The material was bent at the maximum bending amplitude – from -121 to 121 m-1.

 The output of the laminate material under test is registered using the National Instruments’ PCI-6036E DAQ board.
-The bias current of conventional operational amplifiers can eventually charge the supercapacitor-like test objects; therefore, a preamplifier with low input bias current is needed.
-A Burr-Brown INA 116 instrumentation amplifier with a bias current of <3 fA was selected as a preamplifier.
+Bias current of conventional operational amplifiers can eventually charge the supercapacitor-like test objects; therefore, a preamplifier with low input bias current is needed.
+Burr-Brown INA 116 instrumentation amplifier with a bias current of <3 fA was selected as a preamplifier.